-Australia spent millions of dollars to build a brand around Shiraz –Australia’s word for Syrah.
+Australia spent millions of dollars on building a brand around Shiraz – Australia’s version of Syrah.
 The marketing paved the way for Australia wine production to triple since 1990.
 However, despite the success, Australian wines have suffered some serious drawbacks in the media.
-Wine critics often disregard most Aussie wine as “Critter Wines” –referring to the cute animal designs that adorn wine labels.
+Wine critics often disregard most Aussie wine as “Critter Wines” – referring to the cute animal designs that adorn wine labels.

-It’s time to dig deeper than the bottom shelf at the grocery store and find out what Australia wine regions are all about.
+It’s time to dig deeper than the bottom shelf at the grocery store and discover what’s happening in Australia’s wine regions.
 There’s more to Australian wine than Yellow Tail and Little Penguin.

 What is Australia Known For?